Dhruvangi/Dhruvangi/README.md

 - 👋 Hi, I’m @Dhruvangi
-- 👀 I’m interested in Data Science
+- 👀 I’m interested in Data Analyst/Business Analyst
 - 🌱 I’m currently learning Machine Learning
 - 💞️ I’m looking to collaborate on ...
 - 📫 you can reach me at dhruvangi2493@gmail.com